2023 Most Popular Allied Health Services Associate Degree Schools in Ohio

 On average, medical assisting graduates from Cuyahoga Community College District take out $16,254 in student loans while working on their Associate Degree.

-With a ranking of #8, North Central State College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
-Located in the rural area of Mansfield, North Central State College is a public college with a small student population.
+North Central State College landed the #8 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
+Located in the rural area of Mansfield, North Central State College is a public school with a small student population.

 Of the 38 students majoring in medical assisting at North Central State College, 24% are male and 76% are female.